-CARNES, J. Before this Court is Joel T. Reis' (hereafter the "Defendant") Motion for Conditional Release and his Motion to Terminate Imprisonment.
-After a hearing, the Defendant was adjudged by a justice of this Court to be a violator of his probationary sentence in P2-03-2726A.
-The conduct that warranted his being a violator of his probation was also the same conduct that resulted in a criminal charge being filed against him by the Cranston Police Department.
-Following the hearing declaring him a violator, the Attorney General did not file an information regarding the new charge.
-As a result, the Defendant was not prosecuted for the new charge.
+CARNES, J. Before this Court is John Ford's (hereafter the "Defendant") Motion for Conditional Release and his Motion to Terminate Imprisonment.
+After a hearing, the Defendant was adjudged by a justice of this Court to be a violator of his probationary sentence in P2-05-0083A.
+The conduct that warranted his being presented as a violator of his probation was also the same conduct that resulted in criminal charges being filed against him by the Warwick Police Department.
+The Defendant was sentenced to thirty months imprisonment.
+After being sentenced, the Defendant contested the new charges, and the matter proceeded to trial.
+After a trial, the Defendant was found not guilty of the charges.
+Defendant now seeks release from his term of imprisonment for the probation violation.
 Jurisdiction is pursuant to G.L.
 1956 § 8-2-36 and G.L.
 1956 § 12-19-18(b).